DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 ### One more thing

-Although the above code looks good to go, it only provides part of the information of a feed item.
-For those who are seeking for a better reading experience, we can add the full article to each feed item which is the issue body in this case.
+Although the code above looks good to go, it only provides part of the information in a feed item.
+For those who want a better reading experience, we can add the full article to each feed item, which in this case is the issue body.

 ```js{12,29-43,48}
 const got = require('@/utils/got');